Bourkekev/ms2-tourism-map/README.md

 I wanted to test my input field for the weather widget to make sure a string was entered, as a number would break my weather API call.
 I want to make sure to expect the unexpected input.

+I only then discovered that the input field will return a string regardless of what is input.
+But I still wanted to check for a number, so found a simple regex expression to check if the string is all numbers. (reference - https://www.w3resource.com/javascript/form/all-numbers.php)

 ### Validation

 #### HTML